-1. Following the initiation of the proceedings, the Commission, acting in cooperation with the Member States, shall commence an investigation at Community level.
-Such investigation shall cover both subsidisation and injury, and these shall be investigated simultaneously.
+1. Following the initiation of proceedings, the Commission, acting in cooperation with the Member States, shall commence an investigation at Union level.
+Such an investigation shall cover both subsidisation and injury, and they shall be investigated simultaneously.

-For the purpose of a representative finding, an investigation period shall be selected which, in the case of subsidisation shall, normally, cover the investigation period provided for in Article 5.
+For the purpose of a representative finding, an investigation period shall be selected which in the case of subsidisation shall, normally, cover the investigation period provided for in Article 5.